iofoundry/ontology/core/README.md

 **Cross-industry semantics for industrial ontologies.**

-The **Industrial Ontology Foundry (IOF) Core Ontology** is a small mid-level **industrial ontology and foundation for manufacturing ontologies** that extends **BFO 2020** with concepts and relations reused across industrial domains.
-It provides machine-readable semantics for **semantic interoperability, industrial knowledge graphs, data integration, and grounded AI/LLM applications**.
+The Industrial Ontology Foundry (IOF) Core Ontology is a mid-level industrial ontology and shared foundation for IOF ontologies.
+It extends BFO 2020 with reusable industrial concepts and relations that support semantic interoperability, industrial knowledge graphs, data integration, and grounded AI/LLM applications.

-Core provides shared semantics for requirements and designs, plans and processes, materials and equipment, agents and organizations, functions and capabilities, values and measurement, identifiers and classifiers, material states and events, and time and process relations.
-More specialized IOF ontologies build on these foundations.

-> **Current supplied Core artifact:** version `202603` · `Released` maturity · MIT license

-## At a glance

-- **Shared industrial hub:** reusable cross-industry semantics provide the common foundation for IOF reference ontologies.
-- **Semantic interoperability:** stable machine-readable distinctions support industrial data integration, knowledge graphs, semantic search, reasoning, and AI/LLM grounding.
-- **Formally defined:** OWL axioms are complemented by natural-language definitions, first-order logic annotations, explanatory notes, and provenance where appropriate.

 ---